How To Fit Two Bikes In A Car

 Try to get a quality bike rack

-If you’re on the road often and thinking about carrying the bike frequently, invest in a good quality car rack instead.
+If you’re on the road often and thinking about carrying the bicycle frequently, invest in a good quality car rack instead.
 A tray-style rack on the back of your car will make the carrying process more manageable and safer.

 Keep your bike away from the car

-When you’re carrying the bike in your car, the best thing is not to touch the vehicle at all if possible.
+When you’re transporting the bike in your car, the best thing is not to touch the vehicle at all if possible.
 Reduce the contact with the vehicle by putting cushions and sheets beneath the frame.
 Which, in turn, will keep both your bike and car in pristine shape.

-Cover the pedal with paper or sheets
+Cover the pedals with paper or sheets

 Make sure your pedals don’t rotate during the transportation process.
 Lock them into place by covering them with sheets of paper or cloths.